Top 10 List of Work Comp Audit Errors

 State Fund: None

-Assigned Risk: Administered by NCCI.
+Assigned Risk: Administered by NCCI – National Council on Compensation Insurance

 Numerical Exceptions: There is an exemption for employers with fewer than 4 employees.
 The rule of thumb is that any employer who regularly employs four or more workers full-time or part-time is required to have workers' compensation insurance.
 There are some exceptions, including agricultural employees, railroads, and railway express companies and their employees, and employers who had a total annual payroll during the previous year of less than $3,000, regardless of the number of workers employed during that period.
 Also exempt are Textile Hall Corporation and certain commission paid real estate agents.
 Although most employers must purchase workers' compensation insurance, any employer may purchase coverage.

-Individual Waivers Allowed: Yes, limited.
+Individual Waivers Allowed: Yes.
+Limited.

 LLC Members: Treated as partners